Breaking Down the Real Meaning of an XDR Solution

 Over the last week, there has been an influx of updated information regarding the critical ProxyLogon vulnerabilities which have impacted Microsoft Exchange Servers globally.
 Estimates of vulnerable and impacted servers number in the tens of thousands with new adversaries, tactics, and tools being observed targeting these systems.

-In the aftermath of yet another wide-spread hack here are the top 5 concerns and assessments Fidelis TRT would like our customers and industry intelligence teams to know and consider as of 10 March 2021.
+In the aftermath of yet another wide-spread hack here are the top 5 concerns and assessments Fidelis Threat intelligence team would like our customers and industry intelligence teams to know and consider as of 10 March 2021.

 Continue reading for more information about this top 5 list and what you should know now.